theBlue0x/docs/docs/api/index.md

 Many API requests make reference to the genesis block.
 FYI, the genesis block's ID is 4777664216118977193.
 Sending messages, selling aliases, and leasing balances to the Genesis account are not allowed.

+One billion BLX were created in the Genesis Block, and 100,000 BLX were then distributed to NXT owners as per the Jelurida license agreement.

+The Blue0x (BLX) blockchain was created on May 7, 2021 at 12:34:00.

 ### Flexible Account IDs

 All API requests that require an account ID accept either an account number or the corresponding [Reed-Solomon address](https://nxtdocs.jelurida.com/RS_Address_Format "RS Address Format").